-If greater anti-freeze protection is required in very cold climates, the proportion of the anti-freeze additive can be increased, but only up to 60 % (anti-freeze protection down to approx. -40 °C (-40 °F).
+If greater anti-freeze protection is required in very cold climates, the proportion of the anti-freeze additive can be increased, but only up to 60 % (anti-freeze protection down to approx. -40 °C (-40 °F)).
 Any excess in this proportion would reduce the anti-freeze protection and affect the cooling effect.

-Vehicles for countries with cold climate are are supplied with coolant protection down to around -35 °C (-31 °F).
-The proportion of the antifreeze additive in these countries should always be at least 50 %.
+Vehicles in countries with a cold climate are supplied with coolant protection down to around -35 °C (-31 °F).
+The proportion of anti-freeze additive in these countries should always be at least 50 %.

-The type of anti-freeze to be used for topping up is indicated on the coolant tank cover $\Rightarrow$ Fig. 126.
+The type of anti-freeze to be used for topping up is indicated on the coolant tank cover \Rightarrow Fig. 119.